William Gilpin (governor)

-William Gilpin (October 4, 1813 – January 20, 1894) was a 19th-century US explorer, politician, land speculator, and futurist writer about the American West.
+William Gilpin (October 4, 1813 – January 20, 1894) was an American explorer, politician, land speculator, and futurist writer about the American West.
 He served as military officer in the United States Army during several wars, accompanied John C. Frémont on his second expedition through the West, and was instrumental in the formation of the government of the Oregon Territory.
 As a politician and writer, he was an inveterate believer in Manifest Destiny and was a visionary booster of new settlement to the West, helping lay the groundwork in his writings for a modern theory of the succession of civilizations.

 Gilpin served as the first governor of the Colorado Territory.
 His administration was consumed largely with the defense of the new territory in the early days of the American Civil War and was brought down after only one year by scandalous financial dealings.
 After the demise of his political career, he made a large fortune as a land speculator in New Mexico, although his dealings were questionable and possibly illegal.

 Early life

-Gilpin was born near Philadelphia, Pennsylvania, a son of Joshua Gilpin, a merchant and paper maker.
-They were a wealthy family of Quakers.
-He was educated by private tutors and studied abroad in England for two years before attending the University of Pennsylvania, from which he graduated in 1833.
+William Gilpin was born on October 4, 1813, the son of Joshua Gilpin and Mary (Dilworth) Gilpin.
+They were a Quaker family who resided in Brandywine, Pennsylvania.
+After a primary education in England, he attended the University of Pennsylvania, from which he graduated in 1833.
 He attended West Point from 1834 to 1835, but did not graduate.

 He received a commission as second lieutenant with the 2nd Dragoon Regiment in June 1836 and served in the Seminole Wars.
 He also served as a recruiter in Missouri.
 While in Missouri, he became attracted to opportunities on the frontier and to the idea of westward expansion of the nation.
 After resigning in April 1838, he moved to St. Louis where he became a newspaper editor and opened a law practice.
 After three years in St. Louis, he moved across the state to Independence, where he interacted with emigrants about to embark on the Oregon Trail.